moliver-bb/node-backenddev/README.md

 # Homework Problem for Back-End Developer Position

-How would you will design the data structures for a very large social network like Facebook or LinkedIn?
+How would you design the data structures for a very large social network like Facebook or LinkedIn?
 Describe how you would design an algorithm to show the connection between two people (e.g., Me -> Bob -> Susan -> Jason -> You).

 We provide you with an Node.js Web API project to extend (it uses a simple in memory data store).
 You will be designing the data structures and methods on the back end to materialize the following features: